-The POA is effective on the document’s stipulated date, or when the contemplated situation in the POA happens and the Attorney or Donee should perform a deed.
-In addition, the expiration of the POA may be written or end on the date stipulated in the POA.
+The POA is active on the document’s stipulated date, or when the contemplated situation in the POA happens.
+After that, the Attorney or Donee should perform a deed.
+Besides, the expiration of the POA may be written or end on the date stipulated in the POA.
 This applies to the POA case that deals with an HDB flat.
-The POA is not allowed by the HDB to last more than 6 years from the date it took effect.
+The POA is not allowed by the HDB to last more than six years from the date it took effect.
 A new one should be made if the Donor still requires the assistance of the Donee.

 The POA gets terminated when the Donor dies, becomes mentally incapacitated or bankrupted.
 Since the power of the Donee is derived from the Donor, it is necessary that the power ends when the Donor dies or loses legal or mental capacity.